DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

     As seen in the following screenshots, the **Home** route still works and the user still has access to it.

-    This is because the **Home** route is one of the routes that automatically included as part of the
+    This is because the **Home** route is one of the routes that is automatically included as part of the
     :ref:`configuration/authorization:adminlte2_strict_policy_whitelist`.

 .. image:: ../../img/authorization/strict_policy_anonymous_wrong.png